Edmund Mortimer, 2nd Baron Mortimer of Wigmore: Life

 As a younger son, Edmund had been intended for clerical or monastic life, and had been sent to study at Oxford University.
 He was made Treasurer of York in 1265.
 By 1268 he is recorded as studying theology in the house of the Archbishop of York.
 King Henry III of England showed favour by supplementing his diet with the luxury of venison.
 The sudden death of his elder brother, Ralph, in 1274, made him heir to the family estates; yet he continued to study at Oxford.
 But his father's death eventually forced his departure.

 Edmund returned to the March in 1282 as the new Baron Mortimer of Wigmore and immediately became involved in Welsh Marches politics.
-Together with his brother Roger Mortimer, 1st Baron Mortimer of Chirk, John Giffard, and Roger Lestrange, he devised a plan to trap his kinsman Llywelyn ap Gruffudd.
-Edmund sent a message to Llywelyn, telling him he was coming to his aid and arranged to meet with him at Builth.
-At Orewin Bridge the Welsh prince became separated from his army.
-Edmund's brothers secretly forded the river behind Llywelyn's army and surprised the Welsh.
-In the resulting Battle of Orewin Bridge Llywelyn was killed and beheaded.
-Edmund then sent his brother Roger to present Llywelyn's severed head to King Edward I of England at Rhuddlan Castle.
+After Edmund's kinsman, the Welsh prince Llywelyn ap Gruffudd, was killed and beheaded at the Battle of Orewin Bridge, Edmund then sent his brother Roger Mortimer, 1st Baron Mortimer of Chirk to present Llywelyn's severed head to King Edward I of England at Rhuddlan Castle.
 The head was displayed on the Tower of London as a warning to all rebels.

 In return for his services Edmund was knighted by King Edward I at Winchester in 1283.
 He served in the king's Scottish campaigns, and returned to fight in Wales.
 He was mortally wounded in a skirmish near Builth and died at Wigmore Castle on 17 July 1304.